JohnHeikens/CrossPP/README.txt

 to fix, delete the ipch files and the installer EXE and empty the release and debug output folders

 debug heap (memory, access violation etc) errors: use application verifier

+memory error with NBT values:
+did you forget to initialize a pointer to which you are receiving with either nullptr or an existing array?

 how to create an installer: use inno setup. it's very simple!